jacebenson/cedar/docs/docs/tutorial/chapter2/side-quest.md

-# Side Quest: How Redwood Works with Data
+# Side Quest: How Cedar Works with Data

 Redwood likes GraphQL.
 We think it's the API of the future.
 Our GraphQL implementation is built with [Apollo](https://www.apollographql.com/) (on the client) and [GraphQL Yoga & Envelop](https://www.graphql-yoga.com) (on the server).
 Remember in our file system layout, there was a directory `api/src/functions` and a single file in there, `graphql.{js,ts}`.
 If you were to deploy your app to a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) stack (which we will do later in the [Deployment](../chapter4/deployment.md) section), that `graphql.{js,ts}` file would be compiled into a serverless function and would become the GraphQL API endpoint.
 Here's how a typical GraphQL query works its way through your app: